Probing new physics in class-I $B$-meson decays into heavy-light final states: Theoretical framework

 with

 and

-It is noted that, in the limit $z\to 0$, our results are consistent with the ones for charmless $B$-meson decays given in refs.~\cite{Beneke:2001ev,Beneke:2003zv,Beneke:2009eb}. \end{enumerate}
+It is noted that, in the limit $z\to 0$, our results are consistent with that for the charmless $B$-meson decays presented in refs.~\cite{Beneke:2001ev,Beneke:2003zv,Beneke:2009eb}. \end{enumerate}

-The one-loop vertex corrections to the hard kernels $T_{ij}(u)$ with insertions of the chirality-flipped color-octet four-quark operators can be easily obtained from the results given above by making the sign changes of the reduced matrix elements $\langle D_{(s)}^{(*)+}|\bar{c}\cdots b|\bar B_{(s)}^0\rangle$.
-Note that our calculations of the hadronic matrix elements of these four-quark operators are performed in the naively dimensional regularization scheme with anti-commuting $\gamma_5$ in $4-2\epsilon$ dimensions, which matches exactly the one used for evaluations of the short-distance Wilson coefficients $C_{i}(\mu)$~\cite{Buras:2012gm,Buras:2000if}, ensuring therefore the renormalization scheme and scale independence of the non-leptonic decay amplitudes up to NLO in $\alpha_s$.
+The one-loop vertex corrections to the hard kernels $T_{ij}(u)$ with insertions of the chirality-flipped four-quark operators can be easily obtained from the results given above by changing, if necessary, the overall signs of the reduced matrix elements $\langle D_{(s)}^{+}|\bar{c}\cdots b|\bar{B}_{(s)}^0\rangle$ and $\langle D_{(s)}^{*+}|\bar{c}\cdots b|\bar{B}_{(s)}^0\rangle$.
+It should be noted that our calculations of the hadronic matrix elements of these four-quark operators are performed in the naive dimensional regularization scheme with anti-commuting $\gamma_5$ in $D=4-2\epsilon$ dimensions, which matches exactly the one used for evaluations of the short-distance Wilson coefficients $C_{i}(\mu)$~\cite{Buras:2012gm,Buras:2000if}.
+This ensures, therefore, the renormalization scheme and scale independence of the non-leptonic decay amplitudes up to the NLO in $\alpha_s$.

-Including also the LO contributions from the color-singlet four-quark operators present in eq.~\eqref{eq:Hamiltonian}, we obtain our final results for the class-I $\bar B_{(s)}^0\to D_{(s)}^{(*)+} L^-$ decay amplitudes within the QCDF framework~\cite{Beneke:2000ry,Huber:2016xod}: